 (c) for conferring upon any person any power or function incidental to or necessary or convenient for the effective operation of this Act; and

-(d) for prescribing the rate of commission or deduction to be allowed to holders of bills of sale or any person as compensation for expense incurred or services rendered when moneys are paid to growers by or through such holders of bills of sale, or persons in respect of the charge arising under this Act; and
+(d) for prescribing the rate of commission or deduction to be allowed to a secured party or any person as compensation for expense incurred or services rendered when moneys are paid to growers by or through such a secured party, or persons in respect of the charge arising under this Act; and

 (e) for obtaining such books, documents and information as may be necessary in relation to compliance with this Act or any regulation made thereunder or any suspected contravention thereof.

-[Section 7 amended by No. 78 of 1995 s.
-147.]
+[Section 7 amended: No. 78 of 1995 s.
+147; No. 42 of 2011 s.
+50.]

 8. Contracting out prohibited